Tuttotorna/OMNIABASE/ROADMAP.md

 ### Objective

-Establish Omniabase as a stable general framework.
+Establish OMNIABASE as a stable general framework.

 ### Required outcomes

 - define the general README
 - define the foundational principles
+- define the philosophical intuition
 - define the architectural structure
 - define the canonical branches
 - define the shared lexicon
 - define the repository map
-- define the philosophical intuition of the framework
+- define the contribution boundary

 ### Repository role